monking/pirate-radio/README.md

 - `-s` - shuffle a playlist.
 Used only with `-l`, and is forgotten upon subsequent calls with `-l`, unless `-s` is included again.
 - `-v` - the player hides video by default.
 This allows it to play
-- `-l <playlist>` - play from a playlist.
-If a broadcast is active, this switches out the playlist.
+- `-l <playlist>` - load a playlist.
+If a broadcast is active, the playlist is loaded in the broadcast.
+- `-a` - used with `-l`, appends the loading playlist to the one already playing. is loaded in the broadcast.
 - `-e [<preset or EQ>>]` - set equalizer to a preset or literal value, in the same format as [mplayer's `equalizer` audio filter](http://www.mplayerhq.hu/DOCS/man/en/mplayer.1.html#AUDIO FILTERS).